brauliorivas/brauliorivas/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/braulio-rivas-abad/)
 ![](https://komarev.com/ghpvc/?username=brauliorivas&color=green)

-# Hello World!
-I'm Braulio 👋
+# `Hello World`

 I'm a **Computer Science** Engineering student.
 I like to code in Javascript, and also have some knowledge in Java, Python and C.

 ## 🌟 Featured Projects

-## Achievements
+## 📈 Achievements

-I've participated in CCC (Canadian Computing Competition), OII (Ibero-American Olympiad in Informatics) and won silver medal at OIEC (Ecuadorian Informatics Olympiad).
-Member of
+- I've participated in CCC (Canadian Computing Competition), OII (Ibero-American Olympiad in Informatics) and won silver 🥈 medal at OIEC (Ecuadorian Informatics Olympiad) [2021](https://oiec-inf.org/ganadores-oni2021/).
+Member of Ecuador's National Team at IOI (International Olympiad in Informatics) [2022](https://stats.ioinformatics.org/delegations/ECU/2022).
+- Won 🥇 PyWeekend [11th Edition Treasure Hunt](https://www.instagram.com/p/CnX4-Scrq79/?utm_source=ig_web_copy_link) Hackathon, one of the largest hackathon at ESPOL that test the best students among 30+ courses of programming fundamentals each semester.
+- Won second 🥈 place at Build with AI Hackathon organized by GDG Guayaquil and sponsored by The Bridge.
+We created a tool for Consulting Firms where their clients can chat with Gemini and search through a vector database of possible developers that best fit their project requirements.
+You can find the code here https://github.com/brauliorivas/gdg-ai/.

-## Skills
+## 🏂 Skills

 <p align="left">
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer">